jdber1/opendrop/docs/getting_started/index.rst

 macOS
 =====

 1. Install the latest version of Python 3 and pip.
-You may like to do so using a package manager like MacPorts_ or Homebrew_.
+You can do so using a third-party package manager like MacPorts_ or Homebrew_.

 2. - Install the unofficial opencv-python_ package by running::